tomb14/pukeko_user_guide/README.md

 ```
 scancel  JOB_ID
 ```
-which will delete the job identified by JOB_ID to prevent these jobs from running until that time.
+which will delete the job identified by JOB_ID to prevent these jobs from running until the specified time.

 Other useful options for canceling jobs: